-People with symptoms of Covid-19 can now be tested quickly and easily for the virus at a Mobile Testing Unit that visits different locations in Nottinghamshire at different times.
+People with symptoms of Covid-19 can now be tested quickly and easily for the virus at Mobile Testing Units which visit different locations in Nottinghamshire at different times.

 When can I get a test?

 You can get a test:

 - for yourself, if you have coronavirus symptoms now (a high temperature, a new, continuous cough, or a loss or change to your sense of smell or taste)

 - for someone you live with, if they have symptoms